dpmihai/competition/README.md

 Competition is a web application to create competitions, register users to them and play!
 This was firstly created for soccer/football competitions with a specific algorithm to give 1 point per game if prognostic (1, X, 2) is guessed, 3 points if score is guessed and at most 3 goals were scored, n points if score is guessed and n goals were scored, where n>3.

+**Deploying it to a Tomcat and playing it with my friends year after year have already assured it's deserved success!**

 ##Main Screen

 Main screen shows the list of competitions and Top 3.
 Those finished are seen with a ribbon with the winner's team.
 Admin user will also see an administration toolbar were he can create users, competitions, teams, stages, games, questions for competitions and do many other things.